ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 - an interactive chart showing the number of receivers "active" each month, coloured by year
 - an interactive map showing the "currently active" receivers we know are still in the water at the time of publishing.
 Only Node's whose data policies allow the publishing of station locations are included (not FACT, ACT or MigraMar)

+Additional summaries or plots can be created by OTNDC staff upon request, and if the need arises, even incorporated into this webpage.
+Reach out if you have ideas!

 {% include links.md %}